Database

 Babon is building a large, labelled clinical motion database.
 The figures below come live from the research database.

-Data sources 3 Public datasets, all CC-BY licensed and fully attributed.
+Data sources5Three public datasets, all CC-BY licensed and fully attributed, plus two of our own education series.

 // breakdown per bron